What is available for everyone

 Help in a crisis

 For example, you might have feelings or experiences that feel very painful or difficult to manage such as suicidal feelings, self-harm, panic attacks, flashbacks, hypomania or mania, or psychosis (such as paranoia or hearing voices).
-You might also have other experiences that aren't mentioned here.
 However, you experience a crisis, it's always ok to ask for help.
 Contact the service to access the support helpline in a crisis.
 Also visit the website for more information about services that provide help in crisis support.

 Help for Carers